Our Wonderful Kindergarten Classroom Environment!

-I have been married for almost 7 years, this November 26th!
-My husband, Derick, works as an adjunct instructor at the University of Central Oklahoma and he substitutes!
-He has, also, engaged in running for the Oklahoma House of Representatives, District 45 for the upcoming election year, 2012.
-Therefore, if you see him around, or hear about him, say, “HOWDY”, don’t be shy — take the time to say “hello!”
+I have been married for almost 9 years, this November 26th!
+My husband, Derick, works as an Adjunct Instructor for the University of Central Oklahoma and is, currently, working on his doctorate in Adult and Higher Education.
+He comes and volunteers, as he can, so if you see him around, or hear about him, say, “HOWDY”, don’t be shy — take the time to say “hello!”
 I graduated from the University of Oklahoma with a Bachelor’s Degree in Elementary Education in December 2003.
 In 2006, I achieved a goal of mine, and received my Masters Degree in Instructional Leadership and Academic Curriculum, emphasis on Diversity in Students.
-Currently, I am working on my second masters degree in Early Childhood education.
+I continued my love of learning as I worked on my 2nd masters in Early Childhood education.
 I graduated this summer, so I am thrilled to utilize the new knowledge I gained throughout the years!
-In addition, this will be my ninth year at Wilson (2012 - 2013) and I love to teach at such an amazing school!
+In addition, this will be my eleventh year at Wilson and I love to teach at such an amazing school!
 I received my National Board Certification in 2008 and am EXCITED to use my skills to teach your child!
 I continued learning and in 2009, I received my English as a Second Language certification in Oklahoma.
-In addition, I have served on two National Committees through the National Education Association and the National Board for Professional Teaching Standards.
+As well, I have served on two National Committees through the National Education Association and the National Board for Professional Teaching Standards.
 Last year, I served on a committee to review and revise the National Board certification assessment and the Oklahoma Early Childhood assessment for certification; as well as to write standards for High School students who want to join the field of education for Educators Rising.
 I want to serve as a leader so I can learn how to help your children be successful in their educational endeavors.